-This command aborts a backup of cluster cluster\name having the ID backup\id specified with the --backupid option.
+This command aborts a backup of cluster cluster_name having the ID backup_id specified with the --backupid option.
 You can obtain a list of backups and their IDs known to this MySQL Cluster Manager instance using the list backups.
 If the backup is not actually in progress, the command has no effect.

-4.7.2 The backup cluster Command
+5.7.2 The backup cluster Command

 '''

 backup cluster [--backupid=backup_id]

 [--snapshotstart | --snapshotend]

 [--waitstarted | --waitcompleted]

+[--password-file=filepath]

 cluster_name

 '''

-This command creates a backup of the MySQL NDB Cluster named cluster\name. backup cluster takes a backup of the cluster's NDB tables only; tables using other MySQL storage engines (such as InnoDB or MyISAM) are ignored.
+This command creates a backup of the MySQL NDB Cluster named cluster_name. backup cluster takes a backup of the cluster's NDB tables only; tables using other MySQL storage engines (such as InnoDB or MyISAM) are ignored.

-By default, this command uses the backup ID assigned and returned by ndb\mgmd (see the discussions on backup\id in Using The NDB Cluster Management Client to Create a Backup for more information); you can override this behavior by specifying a backup ID using the --backupid option.
+By default, this command uses the backup ID assigned and returned by ndb_mgmd (see the discussions on backup_id in Using The NDB Cluster Management Client to Create a Backup for more information); you can override this behavior by specifying a backup ID using the --backupid option.